Hotmoka/hotmoka/tutorial/Takamaka.md

 ```

 Note that the transaction costed a lot: all 10,000 gas units have been withdrawn from the
-balance of the contract, that remained with 90,000 panas at the end!
+balance of the contract, that remained with 90,000 panas (*panareas*) at the end!
 This is a sort
 of penalty for running a transaction that fails.
 The rationale is that this penalty should
 discourage potential denial-of-service attacks, when a huge number of failing transactions are thrown
 at a blockchain.
-At least, this attack will cost a lot.
+At least, that attack will cost a lot.

 But we still have not understood why the transaction failed.
 The reason is in the exception
 message: `an object of class io.takamaka.family.Person cannot be kept in store since it does not implement io.takamaka.code.lang.Storage`.